Driving in the United States: Risk and safety performance

-In 2020 there was % more — that means twice more — road fatalities in the US than in the European Union, or % less — that means half less — in the EU than in the US, with nearly 38,680 in the US, and nearly 18,800 in the EU.
+In 2020 there were 106% more road fatalities in the US than in the European Union, with nearly 38,680 in the US and nearly 18,800 in the EU.

 There are 7.3 people killed per billion / 100 million vehicle kilometers traveled in 2016.

 The U.S. traffic fatality rate fell to 1.08 deaths per 100 million miles traveled for the first half of 2018.

-Only 19% of people in the U.S. live in rural areas, and 30% of the VMT (vehicle miles traveled) occur in rural areas, but half of the crash deaths does occur in those rural areas: while there are 0.87 deaths per millions miles traveled in urban area, there are 1.93 deaths per millions miles traveled in rural areas.
+Only 19% of people in the U.S. live in rural areas, and 30% of the VMT (vehicle miles traveled) occur in rural areas, but half of the crash deaths occur in those rural areas: while there are 0.87 deaths per million miles traveled in urban area, there are 1.93 deaths per million miles traveled in rural areas.

 In the first quarter 2022, fatalities in the USA will reach a level never reached since 2002.

 Specific behavior

 When a driver is followed by a lighting police car, the driver should stop their car on the right and keep their hands on the wheel and keep their hands visible while not moving and not exiting of the vehicle.

-For tourists, in case of accident it is preferable to call the police (911) rather than to help hurt people, and to stay in that place.
+For tourists, in case of accident it is preferable to call the police (911) rather than to help people who have been hurt, and to stay in that place.